Psychologists and Therapists in Pearce, ACT

 I am a dedicated and compassionate counsellor with over 10 years of experience in helping individuals navigate through their emotional and mental health challenges.
 I hold a Bachelors degree in Counselling and have worked with clients from diverse backgrounds.
 My approach is client-centered, empathetic, and non-judgmental, creating a safe and supportive space for clients to explore their thoughts and feelings.
 I am skilled in various therapeutic techniques including cognitive-behavioral therapy, mindfulness, and solution-focused therapy.
 I am committed to helping clients build resilience.

-I am an Australian Indian therapist, mother of two wild teenage girls and a somatically oriented certified psychedelic-assisted therapist.
+I am an Australian-Indian therapist, mother of two wild teenage girls, and a somatically oriented therapist.
 I work with a client base that is multicultural and aged 13 and above.
-I work at Canberra Child Psychiatry on Tuesdays looking after adolescents and family therapy.
-My specialities include grief and bereavement (death, divorce, empty nesting), couple/family relational conflict space, older adolescents/young adults, issues stemming from miscommunication and bicultural conflict in workplaces and families.
+I work at the Canberra Child Psychiatry Centre on Tuesdays, where I look after adolescents and provide family therapy.
+My specialities include grief and bereavement (death, divorce, empty nesting), family relational conflict space, older adolescents/young adults, issues stemming from miscommunication and bicultural conflict in workplaces and families.
 I offer trauma counselling for NDIS self-managed and plan-managed clients.

-I am an Australian Indian therapist, mother of two wild teenage girls and a somatically oriented certified psychedelic-assisted therapist.
+I am an Australian-Indian therapist, mother of two wild teenage girls, and a somatically oriented therapist.
 I work with a client base that is multicultural and aged 13 and above.
-I work at Canberra Child Psychiatry on Tuesdays looking after adolescents and family therapy.
-My specialities include grief and bereavement (death, divorce, empty nesting), couple/family relational conflict space, older adolescents/young adults, issues stemming from miscommunication and bicultural conflict in workplaces and families.
+I work at the Canberra Child Psychiatry Centre on Tuesdays, where I look after adolescents and provide family therapy.
+My specialities include grief and bereavement (death, divorce, empty nesting), family relational conflict space, older adolescents/young adults, issues stemming from miscommunication and bicultural conflict in workplaces and families.
 I offer trauma counselling for NDIS self-managed and plan-managed clients.

 More Therapists Nearby